zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

         kernel-tools-libs-devel-3.10.0-693.2.2.el7
         ```

-        **Note:** If the `kernel-tools` and  `kernel-tools-libs` packages that have been installed on the host prior to running this command are at a higher revision than the kernel version supported by Lustre, they will need to be removed first:
+        **Note:** If the `kernel-tools` and  `kernel-tools-libs` packages that have been installed on the host prior to running this command are at a higher revision than the kernel version supported by Lustre\*, they will need to be removed first:

         ```bash
         yum erase kernel-tools kernel-tools-libs
         ```

-        Refer to the [Lustre Changelog](http://wiki.lustre.org/Category:Changelog) for the list of supported kernels.
+        Refer to the [Lustre\* Changelog](http://wiki.lustre.org/Category:Changelog) for the list of supported kernels.

     1. Install additional development packages.
-These are needed to enable support for some of the newer features in Lustre – if certain packages are not detected by Lustre's configure script when its DKMS package is installed, the features will not be enabled when Lustre is compiled.
+These are needed to enable support for some of the newer features in Lustre\* – if certain packages are not detected by Lustre's\* configure script when its DKMS package is installed, the features will not be enabled when Lustre\* is compiled.
 Notable in this list are `krb5-devel` and `libselinux-devel`, needed for Kerberos and SELinux support, respectively.

         ```bash
         yum install \